TREASURIES-Bond prices dip after Gross departs Pimco for Janus

 "I think people are concerned that Pimco is going to have to liquidate, so there is some pre-selling going on ahead of the fact that they may have to do some selling," said Tom di Galoma, head of rates and credit trading at ED&F Man Capital Markets in New York.

-The Pimco Total Return Fund had 41 percent of its holdings in U.S. government-related securities at the end of August, according to data on the Pimco website.
+Gross's Pimco Total Return Fund had a 41 percent stake in U.S. government-related debt at the end of August, according to data on the Pimco website.

-Italian and Spanish 10-year bond prices also fell after the announcement of Gross' departure on fears that Pimco, which has large investments in euro zone peripheral bonds, may change its strategy.

-"This news of Gross's departure is gigantic, and the implications are enormous for bond markets around the world," said di Galoma.
-"Any market that he is involved in will underperform."

-Separately, U.S. economic data met expectations.
-The Commerce Department raised its estimate of second-quarter gross domestic product to show the economy expanded at a 4.6 percent annual rate, in line with economists' expectations according to a Reuters poll.
+Separately, the Commerce Department raised its estimate of gross domestic product Friday to show the economy expanded at a 4.6 percent annual rate, in line with economists' expectations according to a Reuters poll.

-The Thomson Reuters/University of Michigan's final September reading on consumer sentiment finished at 84.6, the highest since July 2013 and just below economists' expectations for 84.7, according to a Reuters poll.

-Analysts said the data led traders to redirect some cash out of safe-haven Treasuries and into U.S. stocks after Thursday's broad selloff in U.S. shares and rally in Treasuries prices.

-U.S. 30-year Treasury bonds were last down 2/32 in price to yield 3.22 percent, unchanged from late Thursday.
+U.S. 30-year Treasury bonds were last down just 1/32 in price to yield 3.22 percent, roughly unchanged in yield from late Thursday.
 The yield earlier hit a session high of about 3.26 percent.

 ** This Diary is filed daily ** ---------------------------------------------------------------